Economic Freedom Fighters

-The Economic Freedom Fighters (EFF) is a South African communist and black nationalist political party.
-It was founded by expelled former African National Congress Youth League (ANCYL) president Julius Malema, and his allies, on 26 July 2013.
+The Economic Freedom Fighters (EFF) is a communist and black nationalist political party in South Africa.
+It was founded by far-left activist Julius Malema and his allies on 26 July 2013.
 Malema is president of the EFF, heading the Central Command Team, which serves as the central structure of the party.
-It is currently the fourth-largest party in the National Assembly.
+It is the fourth-largest party in the National Assembly.

 The party contested elections for the first time in the 2014 South African general election, garnering 6.35% of the national vote and securing 25 seats in the National Assembly.

-The parties primarily political position, is that South Africa is still under an economic system which benefits white people over black people and that significant reform based upon Marxist principles must be instituted.
-The party has been a notable advocate for Pan-Africanism.
+The party's primarily political position is that South Africa still has an economic system that benefits white people over black people and that significant reform based upon Marxist principles must be instituted.
+The party has been a notable advocate for pan-Africanism.

-Since its founding the EFF has been embroiled in several controversies in which they have been described of having rhetoric which is divisive, violent and racist.
-Julius Malema has been taken to court several times for hate speech.
-He has been found guilty of hate speech twice.
-The party has been implicated in multiple corruption scandals.The party has been described as violent.
-According to a judge in the South African Equality court, Malema has "call[ed] for [racists] to be killed".
-Malema has been convicted on a gun charge.
+Since its founding the EFF has been embroiled in several controversies in which it has been said to have used divisive, violent, and racist rhetoric.
+According to a judge in the South African Equality court, Malema has "called for racists to be killed".
+Malema has been convicted on a gun charge and sentenced to 5 years of prison in 18 April 2026, pending appeal.

 History

 Foundation and early history

 Party founders Julius Malema and Floyd Shivambu.
 Both had been leaders in the African National Congress Youth League.

-At a 26 July 2013 press briefing in Soweto, Malema announced that the new party had over 1000 members, double the 500 required for registration with the Independent Electoral Commission (IEC).
+At a 26 July 2013 press briefing in Soweto, expelled former African National Congress Youth League (ANCYL) president Julius Malema announced that the new party had over 1000 members, double the 500 required for registration with the Independent Electoral Commission (IEC).
 The EFF is now registered with the IEC, after an objection to its registration by the Freedom Front Plus (FF+) was dismissed in September 2013.

-In 2015, the EFF suspended MP Lucky Twala and expelled three MPs, Mpho Ramakatsa, Andile Mngxitama and Khanyisile Litchfield-Tshabalala.
-Mngxitama formed his own party, named Black First Land First (BLF), while Litchfield-Tshabalala joined the United Democratic Movement.
-Malema has been chiefly accused by former members of purging his critics to consolidate his power, thus ruling the party with an iron fist.
-Malema acknowledged this criticism in a press conference and went on to say that the party should have expelled more ill-disciplined members.
+In 2015, the EFF suspended MP Lucky Twala and expelled three MPs, Mpho Ramakatsa, Andile Mngxitama, and Khanyisile Litchfield-Tshabalala.
+Mngxitama formed his own party, Black First Land First (BLF), while Litchfield-Tshabalala joined the United Democratic Movement.
+Malema has been accused by former members of purging his critics to consolidate his power.
+He acknowledged this criticism in a press conference and said the party should have expelled more ill-disciplined members.